Climate Change

 In April 2023, it was installed at Nobians saltworks in Denmark and is now in operation.

 Geothermal water osmosis power generation uses the high osmotic pressure of geothermal water with high salt concentrations pumped from underground.
 Compared with solar and wind power, the weather and time of day does not affect geothermal power generation.
-In addition, it does not emit harmful substances such as nitrogen oxides and sulfur oxides normally emitted during combustion.
+Furthermore, compared to coal-fired power generation, no harmful substances such as nitrogen oxides or sulfur oxides are emitted during combustion.

 Find more information about the other technologies here.